HTTPArchive/almanac.httparchive.org/src/content/en/2020/caching.md

 ---

 ## Introduction
 Caching is a technique that enables the reuse of previously downloaded content.
-It involves something (a server which builds web pages, a proxy such as a CDN or the browser itself) storing ‘content’ (web pages, CSS, JS, images, fonts, etc.) and tagging it appropriately, so it can be reused.
+It involves something (a server which builds web pages, a proxy such as a CDN or the browser itself) storing 'content' (web pages, CSS, JS, images, fonts, etc.) and tagging it appropriately, so it can be reused.

-Here’s a very high-level example:
+Here's a very high-level example:

   *Jane visits the home page of the www.example.com website.
 Jane lives in Los Angeles, CA, and the example.com server is located in Boston, MA.
 Jane visiting www.example.com involves a network request which has to travel across the country.*